melnimr/ViZDoom/docs/api/cpp/game_state.md

 **objectId / object_id** - unique object ID, if both Labels and Objects information is enabled, this will be the same as **id** in corresponding **Object**.

 **objectName / object_name** - ingame object name, many different objects can have the same name (e.g. Medikit, Clip, Zombie).

+**objectCategory / object_category** - category of the object (e.g. "Monster", "Weapon", "Player").
+Category "Self" is assigned to current player.

 **value** - value that represents this particular object in **labelsBuffer**.